sal55/langs/MLang.md/Mfeatures.md

         end
     end
 ```
 Here, the struct occupies 4 consecutive bytes.
 There is no padding added to ensure alighnment; this must be done manually.

-Sometimes using @ is clear; if I define R using @, it looks like this:
+Before `struct/union`, `@` was used to share offsets in a record.
+That still works, and the above example would look like this:
 ```
     record R =
         int32 a